glennj/exercism-cli-fish-wrapper/README.md

 * `open`
     - open your solution's iterations page in a browser

-### additional subcommand for interacting with the website
+### additional subcommand for interacting with solutions

 * `publish`
     - mark the exercise as complete, and enables comments on the public solution